Max Planck Institute for Astronomy: Infrastructure

-At the end of 2019, a total of 345 people were employed at the Institute, including 208 scientists, among them 102 junior and visiting scientists.
-In the same year, 62 doctoral students were supervised in cooperation with the University of Heidelberg.
-Seven independent research groups have been established at the MPIA per 2019.
-These include three Max Planck Research Groups and two European research groups.
+At the end of 2021, a total of 392 people were employed at the Institute, including 190 scientists, among them 95 junior and visiting scientists.
+In the same year, 52 doctoral students were supervised in cooperation with the University of Heidelberg.
+Nine independent research groups have been established at the MPIA per 2021.
+These include three Max Planck Research Groups, two Lise Meitner Groups, and two European research groups.
 Two groups are funded by the Alexander von Humboldt Foundation.

 Graduate program

 The MPIA participates in the International Max Planck Research School (IMPRS) for Astronomy and Cosmic Physics.
 The IMPRS is an English-language doctoral program that started in 2005.
 Other partners of the IMPRS are the MPIK, the Center for Astronomy at the University of Heidelberg and the HITS.
 Since 2007, the IMPRS has been part of the Heidelberg Graduate School of Fundamental Physics.
 Spokespersons of the IMPRS are Hans-Walter Rix from MPIA and Stefan Wagner from the Landessternwarte Heidelberg.